unikraft/lib-embedded-gcov/README.md

             - `virtio 9P device`
         - In `lib` -> `vfscore` select:
             - `Default root filesystem (9PFS)`
+- `Memory`: Writes coverage data into memory.
+    - `Address for coverage output` - The address to which the coverage results will be written.
+This option requires that the application has already mapped a region of sufficient size at this address.

 ### Step 3: Run the application

 **Console output:**